 I am thrilled to be part of this project and to meet Taylors’ farmers first hand in Rwanda as well as visit Women for Women workshops.

-As an introduction to this journey, Taylors sent out a vintage suitcase containing my Extraordinary Journey passport (designed by the incredibly talented London-based artist Britt Fabello), some of Taylors’ speciality teas and coffees, a Rwanda travel guide, a notebook and a Polaroid camera to document my experience.
+As an introduction to this journey, Taylors sent out a vintage suitcase containing my Extraordinary Journey passport, some of Taylors’ speciality teas and coffees, a Rwanda travel guide, a notebook and a Polaroid camera to document my experience.

 Taylors of Harrogate